stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics1.md

 As usual, the community has converged on a common standard to represent these large and sometimes complex SNP data files.
 It is known as the Variant Call Format, or VCF.
-Here's a link to the description of what each field in a VCF file means:  [VCF version 4.3 file definition]([hts-specs](https://github.com/samtools/hts-specs)/**VCFv4.3.pdf**)
+Here's a link to the description of what each field in a VCF file means:  [VCF version 4.3 file definition](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf)

-I called SNPs using the method imlemented in Gayral et al. (2014) called '**reads2snp**'.
+I called SNPs using the method implemented in Gayral et al. (2014) called '**reads2snp**'.
 To get us started for today, I used just a single sample library from each individual (the first dated one).
 Here's the list:

 ```
 03_5-08_S_2